 The Last of Us Part II explores violence as one of its main subjects, and the music here is a haunting reminder of what comes out of it.
 The franchise is well known for excellent character moments, & Santaolalla knows it.
 Whether it be Ellie’s confused feelings towards those she loves, or Abby’s painful past & what it has grown into now, you bet there’s a track for everything.

 The Last of Us Part 2 is a bold sequel that takes everything that fans love from the first game and flips it on its head.
 You don’t get a predictable story, and the connections that were forged between fans and the characters last time are challenged time and again here.
 It asks us to look at things from the other side, and that will turn off people who wanted something safer.
-It is, just like the first one, a must-have for any PlayStation 4 owner.
+Just like the first one, TLOU2 is a must-have for any PlayStation 4 owner.